mat-0/Mat-0/README.md

 [I occassionally blog here](https://thechels.uk).

-I have been playing with python, recently, and have created some twitter bots that [tweet breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news),  [recount a famous night in history](https://github.com/TheChelsOrg/bot_nineteenth_of_may), [play some well known word games](https://github.com/TheChelsOrg/bot_chelsea_puzzles) using a list of [Chelsea FC](https://github.com/TheChelsOrg/) players, or [determine what club crisis is happening today](https://isthereacrisis.thechels.uk).
+I have been playing with python, recently, and have created some twitter bots notably [tweeting breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news)

 * [Morning](https://morning.thechels.uk) is a site that generates the latest news, local coronavirus stats, local weather, football fixtures, and latest stock prices as part of my morning routine.
 Built using github-actions, APIs, and python.
 * [Cheltenham open data](https://cheltenham-open-data.github.io) is an organisation that uses open data sources relevant to my hometown.
 Projects include using and archiving official government statistics of Covid-19, Food bank data, street crimes, where to go for lunch, and more.